TrueSunGaming/web-control-panel/README.md

 * Custom Popup

 ## Known Bugs
-* Editors may not work on some websites
+* Editors may not work on some websites (ex.
+GitHub)
-* Font may not load on some websites
+* Font may not load on some websites (ex.
+GitHub)
-* Input boxes may not be colored correctly on some websites
+* Input boxes may not be colored correctly on some websites (ex.
+GitHub)